-Designing 3D topological insulators by 2D-Xene (X = Ge, Sn) sheet functionalization in the GaGeTe-type structures
+Designing 3D topological insulators by 2D-Xene (X = Ge, Sn) sheet functionalization in GaGeTe-type structures†

 State-of-the-art theoretical studies anticipate a 2D Dirac system in the “heavy” analogues of graphene, free-standing buckled honeycomb-like Xenes (X = Si, Ge, Sn, Pb, etc.).
-Herewith a structurally and electronically resembling 2D sheet, which can be regarded as Xene functionalized by covalent interactions within a 3D periodic structure, is predicted to constitute a 3D strong topological insulator with Z2 = 1;(111) (primitive cell, rhombohedral setting) in the structural family of layered AXTe (A = Ga, In; X = Ge, Sn) bulk materials.
-The host structure GaGeTe is a long-known bulk semiconductor; the “heavy”, isostructural analogues InSnTe and GaSnTe are predicted to be dynamically stable.
+Herewith we regard a 2D sheet, which structurally and electronically resembles Xenes, in a 3D periodic, rhombohedral structure of layered AXTe (A = Ga, In; X = Ge, Sn) bulk materials.
+This structural family is predicted to host a 3D strong topological insulator with Z2 = 1;(111) as a result of functionalization of the Xene derivative by covalent interactions.
+The parent structure GaGeTe is a long-known bulk semiconductor; the “heavy”, isostructural analogues InSnTe and GaSnTe are predicted to be dynamically stable.
 Spin–orbit interaction in InSnTe opens a small topological band gap with inverted gap edges that are mainly composed of the In-5s and Te-5p states.
 Our simulations classify GaSnTe as a semimetal with topological properties, whereas the verdict for GaGeTe is not conclusive and urges further experimental verification.
-AXTe family structures can be regarded as stacks of 2D layered cut-outs from a zincblende-type lattice and are composed by elements that are broadly used in modern semiconductor devices; hence they represent an accessible, attractive alternative for applications in spintronics.
-The layered nature of AXTe should facilitate exfoliation of its hextuple layers and manufacture of heterostuctures.
+The AXTe family structures can be regarded as stacks of 2D layered cut-outs from a zincblende-type lattice and are composed of elements that are broadly used in modern semiconductor devices; hence they represent an accessible, attractive alternative for applications in spintronics.
+The layered nature of AXTe should facilitate the exfoliation of their hextuple layers and manufacture of heterostructures.